 - Bulk Herb Store.com How To: Basic, written instructions on how to make herbal infusions, glycerites, etc.

 Herb Resources: Where to Get the Herbs

 - The side of the road, or from my own herb garden…my favorites!
 (Be sure that your roadside finds are from areas NOT sprayed with pesticides)

 - Savvy Teas & Herbs http://www.savvyteasandherbs.com/ fantastic tea blends, and nice quality herbs.
-I order from here most frequently.

 - Mountain Rose Herbs http://www.mountainroseherbs.com/ great selection of herbs, including organics and a good selection of tools/bottles/accessories.
 (This is my affiliate link)

 - San Francisco Herbs http://www.sfherb.com/ good overall selection, and they have a great price on sea salt.

 - Bulk Herb Store http://www.bulkherbstore.com/ good herbal blends, and a good selection of herbs, articles, and how-tos.

 Karen is a nutritionist, and I’ve found her articles on gall bladder disease and morning sickness to be VERY helpful in understanding the way that the liver and gall bladder systems work.
 Highly recommend!
 I’ve known 3 people who have avoided gall bladder surgery with her recommendations.Karen’s articles on diabetes, recipes, and diet allowed another friend to maintain normal blood sugar levels during gestational diabetes , with no insulin supplementation…something even her Dr. and a nutritionist had not been able to accomplish.
 (Read about it on her blog, here…start at the bottom of the page for her first posts on Gestational Diabetes.)